Regional Cost Comparison

 Hire in Germany if...

-- You need German-language UX or customer support
+- You need German-language product work or customer support in the build

 Hire in Poland if...

-- You want EU-grade quality at 31% lower cost
+- You want EU-grade engineering at a lower blended build rate

-- 2-hour flight from Berlin if in-person is needed
+- A 2-hour flight from Berlin covers the occasional on-site

 Common Concerns (Addressed)